Miss Venezuela: Sexual exploitation

 Miss Venezuela contestants are often subject to prostitution and sexual exploitation.
 Young contestants are passed to powerful individuals in Venezuelan society for sexual favors.
 In a poverty-filled country, vulnerable women turn to wealthy individuals for funds.
 With participation often costing tens of thousands of United States dollars, these participants perform sexual favors for their wardrobe, cosmetic surgery, photo shoots and for sponsorships in order to "create the illusion of 'perfect' beauty" that is held in esteem in Venezuelan culture.
 Some contestants allegedly involved in such acts include Miss Venezuela 1989 participant Patricia Velásquez and Miss Venezuela 2006 runner-up Claudia Suárez.

-Titleholders
+Recent titleholders

+Miss Venezuela

+The following women have been recently crowned Miss Venezuela:

+Miss World Venezuela

+The following women have been recently crowned Miss World Venezuela:

+Miss International Venezuela

-The following women have been crowned Miss Venezuela:
+The following women have been recently crowned Miss International Venezuela:

-Winners gallery
+Minor pageants representatives

+The following are minor pageants in which Venezuela has participated.

 Big Four pageants representatives

-The following women have represented Venezuela in the Big Four international beauty pageants.
+The following women have represented Venezuela in the Big Four beauty pageants.